smartholdem/dice-game-example/README.md

 ## Rules for players

 Double your bet by guessing a random number, less than 127 or greater than 128.
-The game does not have its own UI and works through the SmartHoldem wallet.
+The game does not have its own UI and works through the SmartHoldem wallet https://wallet.smartholdem.io

 To participate in the game, simply send a bet from 2 to 500 to the game bank address SRcse8VH9uqC4DterMfghvtaHdLhHJ9Gi2 and set memo with one symbol + (plus) equivalent > 128 or - (minus) equivalent < 127.